Your search did not match any results.

 ADB uses Database Resource Manager and IO Resource Manager to isolate resources for all databases.
 CPUs, memory, and IO resources are not over-provisioned in ADB, this makes sure every customer gets their assigned amount of resources at all times.

 ADB may decide to open a database on a single node or multiple nodes.
-ADB does not expose these details because it is not necessary to know about RAC concepts.
+ADB does not expose these details because it is not necessary to know about this level of detail.

 ADB decides where to run a query and where to spawn the parallel processes, it may be on a single node or multiple nodes.
-Customers do not need to know about these implementation details, ADB controls this automatically.
+Customers do not need to know about these implementation details since ADB controls this automatically.

 Yes it is possible to change the CPU/IO shares for the consumer groups within their ADB instance (high, medium, low, tp, tpurgent).
 This allows for use cases where, for example, a workload running in the LOW resource group requires a greater share of CPU/IO resources than HIGH and MEDIUM.